nuxeo/nuxeo-js-client/README.md

 See [automation.js](test/automation.js) for more samples.

-#### Available methods
+#### Available Methods

-Assuming you have created an `Operation` object
+Assuming you have created an `Operation` object,

     var operation = client.operation('Document.GetChildren');

-You can have access to the following methods
+you can have access to the following methods.

 **operation.input(object)**

-Set the input for this operation.
+Sets the input for this operation.
 Can be a `document ref`, a `Blob` (in the browser) or a `file` (created with `rest.file()`) in Node.js.

 **operation.param(name, value)**

-Set one param of this operation.
+Sets one param of this operation.

 **operation.params(params)**

-Set the params of this operation.
-The params are merged with the already existing ones.
+Sets the params of this operation.
+These params are merged with the already existing ones.

 **operation.context(context)**

-Set the operation context of this operation.
+Sets the operation context of this operation.

 **operation.execute(callback)**

-Execute this operation.
+Executes this operation.

 ### Uploader API